 Laser resurfacing treatments are categorized as ablative and non-ablative.
-Ablative lasers, such as Carbon Dioxide (CO2) and Erbium (ER: YAG), work by vaporizing the top layer of the skin to help trigger tissue repair and stimulate collagen production.
+Ablative lasers, such as carbon dioxide (CO2) and erbium (ER: YAG), work by vaporizing the skin’s surface to help trigger tissue repair and stimulate collagen production.

-Non-ablative lasers work by delivering a single wavelength of light to produce a controlled injury to the skin, which promotes cellular renewal.
+Non-ablative lasers work by delivering a precise wavelength of light to produce a controlled injury to the skin, which promotes cellular renewal.
 The energy that is emitted from the laser heats the lower layers of the skin in a targeted, controlled manner.
 This heat-induced damage triggers a skin repair response and stimulates the production of collagen, a structural protein responsible for skin elasticity, integrity, and firmness.
 All of this occurs without damaging the surface of the skin.

-Once finished, your skin will feel warm, similar to a mild sunburn, for up to 24-hours depending on the treatment.
-Sometimes, cooling the skin with an ice pack is necessary.
-Overall, the rate of recovery depends on the treatment type and how the skin reacts.
+During a non-ablative laser treatment, your skincare professional will gently pass the laser across your skin.
+The sensation is often described as a rubber band snapping on skin.
+This procedure can take anywhere from 20 minutes to 2 hours depending upon the area to be treated.
+Once finished, your skin will feel warm, similar to a mild sunburn, for up to 24 hours depending on the treatment.
+Sometimes, cooling the skin with an ice pack or cooling mask, such as SkinCeuticals Biocellulouse Restorative Mask, is necessary.
 Redness will often resolve within a few days, but can last longer depending on the type of laser used and the area being treated.

-As with nearly any procedure, there are risks associated with non-ablative lasers.
+As with nearly any procedure, there are risks associated with laser treatments.
 These include infection, changes in skin color, redness, swelling, or blisters.
 To avoid any unnecessary side effects and to maximize results, look for a licensed skincare professional with documented training and extensive experience in laser resurfacing.
 Your skincare professional will work with you to determine the most effective treatment plan based on your skin type, concerns, and desired results.

 Find a skincare professional near you >